PawseySC/singularity-containers/_episodes/22-build-docker.md

 ```
 {: .source}

-`CMD` defines the default command used when a Docker container is started without another command.
+`CMD` is the final instruction in this recipe and defines the default command used when a Docker container is started without another command.
+Placing it last makes the final runtime decision easy to locate.
 The JSON, or exec, form preserves the command and arguments as separate values.

 The redirection and pipeline must be interpreted by a shell, so the Dockerfile explicitly starts `bash -c`. `cowsay` reads the copied message through standard input, and `lolcat` processes the resulting output.
 This is the same shell-expression principle used with `singularity exec` in the basic Singularity episode.